-10206 continued to operate with InterCity West Coast and then Virgin West Coast until loco hauled services were replaced by Pendolinos.
-A period in store followed before 10206 found its way to Norwich Crown Point where it was to be returned to service on Anglia services although this never occurred and 10206 became a training vehicle and spares donor.
-A move to Ilford Works followed when the vehicle was earmarked to be refurbished to provide additional services on East Coast.
+10206 operated with InterCity West Coast – with a short spell as part of the Class 91 test programme – and then Virgin West Coast until locomotive hauled services were replaced by Pendolinos, 10206 being taken off lease in June 2005, before it found its way to Norwich Crown Point for a possible return to service on Anglia services.
+This never occurred and 10206 became a training vehicle and spares donor.
+A move to Ilford Works followed and eventually 10206 was stored at Long Marston.

-Purchased from Porterbrook Leasing on 1st January 2015, 10206 was moved from Long Marston to Ruddington on the Great Central Railway (Nottingham) on 28th March 2015 and following repairs, safety checks and a heavy clean re-entered service on 11th July 2015 and therefore has become the first former production HST vehicle in preservation..
+Purchased from Porterbrook Leasing on 1st January 2015, 10206 was moved from Long Marston to Ruddington on the Great Central Railway (Nottingham) on 28th March 2015 and following repairs, safety checks and a heavy clean re-entered service on 24th May 2015 and therefore has become the first production HST vehicle in preservation.